smoll24/Sudoku-Java/README.md

 # Sudoku-Java
 This is a Java-based Sudoku game implementation.
 It provides a graphical user interface for playing Sudoku puzzles on your computer.
-The game features a Sudoku board that allows you to generate a board with different difficulties, input numbers, solve the puzzle, and validate your solution.
+The game features a Sudoku board that allows you to generate a board with different difficulties, input numbers, validate your solution, and automatically solve unfinished puzzles.

 ### What's in this project?
 - An interactive Sudoku board with a customizable grid size